 It should be no surprise when we say this—There is a lot that needs to change when it comes to diversity and inclusion within the workforce.
 We want to open doors and create more equitable opportunities for everyone.
-But today, we’re going to hone in on how to specifically increase Latinx hires.
+In honor of National Hispanic Heritage Month, we’re going to hone in on how to specifically increase Latinx and Hispanic hires.

 We’re going to start with some not so pretty facts.

 Last year, Google reported that out of 100,000+ employees, only 5.9% are Latinx.

 And according to the U.S. Equal Employment Opportunity Commission, when looking at the tech industry nationwide, only 3.1% to 5.3% of Latinx employees are at the executive level.
 That’s even more astounding when you compare it to the reported number of white executives, which is at 83.3%.

 Hiring isn’t the only problem.
 There are numerous issues when it comes to retaining Latinx employees and making them feel safe, supported, and empowered.
 This is exemplified by a study published by Coqual.
 They report that in the Latinx community, “more than three out of four (76%) expend energy repressing parts of their personas in the workforce.”